Dances with Smurfs: Cultural references

 When Wendy resigns as student body president, she announces the publication of her book, Going Rogue on the Smurfs.
-This is a reference to Going Rogue: An American Life, the 2009 autobiography of former United States Vice President candidate Sarah Palin, who had recently announced her resignation as Governor of Alaska.
+This is a reference to Going Rogue, the 2009 autobiography of former United States Vice Presidential candidate Sarah Palin, who had recently announced her resignation as Governor of Alaska.
 Casey Miller, the student who competes against Cartman for the morning announcements, heavily resembles and speaks in a manner similar to radio personality Casey Kasem.

 Reception

 In its original American broadcast on November 11, 2009, "Dances with Smurfs" was watched by 1.47 million overall households among viewers aged between 18 and 34, according to Nielsen ratings.
 It ranked behind a special 90-minute episode of Sons of Anarchy, the FX series about an outlaw motorcycle club, which was the most watched cable program of the week with 2.5 million households among 18–49 viewers.
 In total viewers, it was watched by 2.77 million total viewers and for viewers aged between 18 and 49, it earned a 1.5/4 A18-49 rating/share.

 The episode received generally positive reviews.
 Ramsey Isler of IGN said Cartman worked well for a Beck satire, and said, "The real accomplishment of this episode is how it totally roasted a semi-political figure, without being political at all."
 However, Isler said the script loses focus with the appearance of the Smurfs, and that Gordon's death was disturbing and inappropriate in the light of recent school shootings in the United States.
 The A.V.
 Club writer Sean O'Neal, a vocal critic of Beck, said mocking Beck is an easy task, but the episode "handled it with just enough of the show's usual surrealist bent that it was never wholly predictable".
 He praised some of the episode's unexpected elements, like Cartman's Smurf film and Wendy's surprise resignation.
 Carlos Delgado of iF magazine said "Dances with Smurfs" became "a little strange" starting with Cartman's Smurf story, but he called the episode "smart, sharp, and poignant".
 Delgado said the episode had less "laugh out loud" humor than traditional South Park episodes, in favor of intelligent satire.
 AOL Television writer Donald Deane called it one of the funniest episodes of the season.